halfdannielsen123/hotstone/TestList.md

 * When Peddersen plays Dos, Then the mana available is two less.
 * When Findus plays his power, his mana should drop two
 * When Findus plays Uno in round 0, in beginning of round 2, he should have 3 mana
-* []Findus should have 3 mana in the beginning of round 1-4.
+* [OK]Findus should have 3 mana in the beginning of round 1-4.

 Playing cards:
 * [OK] Given a game When Findus plays Uno at index 0, Then it is allowed (Status.OK), and Then minion Uno appears at index 0 on the player's own field.